CloudLocate getting started

 Capture the selected raw measurements (UBX-RXM-MEAS50/MEAS20/MEAS12) sent in output by the GNSS and publish it in the CloudLocate/GNSS/request topic.
 In normal signal conditions, GNSS takes around 3 seconds to generate the first measurement, and then it generate a new measurement every 500 milliseconds.
 You can decide to send the first measurement or wait more time and send one of the following message

 Note: the just generated raw measurement shall be sent to the service within 60 seconds.
-If you need to store it and send to service in a later time (within 30 days) you can leverage the not-real time solution described at the end of this guide
+If you need to store it and send to service in a later time you can leverage the not-real time option described at the end of this guide.

 Note: Before sending the UBX-RXM-MEAS* message to the server, the host must remove the UBX header (8 bytes) from the message leaving just the 12-, 20- or 50-bytes payload.
 Also the checksum shall be removed